DMV.ORG is not affiliated with any government agency

 During the warranty period, the dealer is obligated to cover any repairs needed to make the vehicle safe and operationally sound.

-If you purchase a vehicle older than seven years, and/or for less than $3,000, you have no protection from the dealer.
+If you purchase a vehicle 7 years old or older, and/or for less than $3,000, you have no protection from the dealer.
 The car is sold, "as is," and must be labeled that way on the sales sticker.
 Private sellers are also under no obligation to provide a warranty for a used vehicle.

 The Connecticut Attorney General offers the following guidelines for anyone thinking of purchasing a used vehicle, especially one not covered by any consumer protection laws: